Dzoukr/Dapper.FSharp/README.md

 ### Can I map more records from one query?
 Yes.
 If you use LEFT or INNER JOIN, you can map each table to separate record.
 If you use LEFT JOIN, you can even map 2nd and/or 3rd table to `Option` (F# records and `null` values don't work well together).
 Current limitation is 3 tables (two joins).

-### What if I need join more than 3 tables or something special?
+### What if I need join more than 3 tables, sub-select or something special?
 Fallback to plain Dapper then.
 Really.
 Dapper is amazing library and sometimes there's nothing better than manually written optimized SQL query.
 Remember this library has one and only goal: Simplify 90% of repetitive SQL queries you would have to write manually.
 Nothing.
 Else.

 ## Getting started